 These three coincidences are indicative taken alone.
 However, other words from the map and later sources also show strong cognates.
 It may be that either a Pict or perhaps a Roman has rendered the various Pictish words and names phonetically into the Latin alphabet, which fortunately is the same one as used today for most European languages, including Finnish.

 It may be that the other tribal names in the interior and west coast are just a list of regional Caledonian tribes; as distinct from the ‘proto-Pictish’ tribes of Orkney and the east coast.
 This would concur with the situation later around AD 208 when we find Severus now opposed by just two northern tribes named as Caledonii and Maeatae.

 This name ‘Maeatae’ would further support a Finnic interpretation as, in modern Finnish, the word miehetaa means simply: ‘the men’.
 This would concur with the Picts own myth of origin as given in various sources, of which the best known is Bede.
 He tells us that the Pictish invaders came from Scythia (which here implies the Baltic coast region of Russia); also that they were all-male and they obtained wives from the Irish.
-The word väki means ‘people’ or ‘folk’ as perhaps found in the name 'Vacomagi'?
-This sense is unclear but it is yet another coincidence to record.

 This interpretation would suggest that, during the Flavian conquest, the Romans were able to penetrate so far to the north only with the acquiescence of their Orcadian allies; but some time in the early second century this alliance collapsed.
 In later centuries we find Caledonians and Maeatae as unified opponents of Rome under the general name of Picts.
 The tribes of the west coast and islands seem to have remained unhindered by Rome until as late as the fourth century when we find them as Attacotti and Scots, raiding the ailing province of Britannia alongside the Picts.